SVN repository download size

 However good ideas are gold.
 If you want to share, I'm happy to learn.
 On the other hand, I know you're busy and I don't want to burden you with another task.

-#7 Updated by Daniel Kaneider over 4 years ago
+#7 Updated by Daniel Kaneider almost 5 years ago

 Well, downloading the repo in CMake is quite easy with